Incompleteusern/dotfiles/README.md

     ```
   - Regenerate with `sbctl generate-bundles --sign`
   - Remove default systemd-boot, remove `arch.conf`
+  - Do same for fallbacks if enough size in partition maybe

 - Clean Up Boot Options
   - `efibootmgr` can list and remove them as necessary